slowernews/slowernews/README.md

 Articles are hand selected.
 Everything that calls my attention and passes the «trivia filter» will be added to Slower News.
 It's certainly affected by my biases (I'm aware of these<sup id="refnote1"> [1](#footnote1)</sup>) and most articles on main page were on Hacker News.

-My strategy is to pick articles that will be relevant, at least, for some months: articles that dissect trends, unveil lesser known trends and some interesting edge cases and counter-examples.
+My strategy is to pick articles that will be relevant, at least, for some months: articles that dissect trends, unveil lesser known trends or some interesting edge cases and counter-examples.
 The articles listing order is also not random.

 ### How often is Slower News updated?